-ACCC is currently working on a brochure to distribute to our educational professionals working with teens.
-The brochure will focus on criminal sexual conduct laws and sexting as a method of prevention.
+ACCC is completed a brochure to distribute to our educational professionals working with teens.
+The brochure will focuses on criminal sexual conduct laws and sexting as a method of prevention.
 By focusing on healthy relationship and describing the current laws that affect this population we are hopeful we can prevent these types of offenses from occurring in our community.
-We plan to distribute these at the beginning of the 2016-2017 school year.
-The agent will also facilitate presentations at each school as invited as a prevention method.
+Discussions with school administrators are occurring to provide an agent for the 2018-2019 school year, who can facilitate presentations at each school as a prevention method.

 Our juvenile agent also participates on local Children's Justice Initiative committee to stay informed on legislative changes and rules of Court, and to maintain a network to discuss local issues.
+The juvenile agent is also active on the Child Abuse Prevention Council.
 The agent continues to work with the social workers intricately to deal with files proactively.